Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Purvarupas are the symptoms which occur before the manifestation of the disease – After the disease gets manifested, they may continue along with the course of the disease or disappear before the actual disease is manifested.

 Purvarupas occur in the Sthanasamshraya stage of Kriya Kala – Purvarupas occur in the 4th stage of Shat Kriya Kala or Samprapti i.e. Sthana Samshraya stage.
 Shat Kriya Kalas are 6 stages of manifestation of the disease (pathogenesis) explained by Sushruta Acharya.
-The vitiated doshas which have left their places or chief sites in the third stage of pathogenesis i.e. Prasara avastha (stage of overflow of doshas), flow all through the body in search of a place for lodgment.
-When they find a weak or susceptible dhatu or dushya (tissue), they invade those tissues and get lodged in the dhatus.
+The vitiated doshas which have left their chief sites in the third stage of pathogenesis i.e. Prasara avastha (stage of overflow of doshas), flow all through the body in search of a place for lodgment.
+When they find a susceptible dhatu or dushya (tissue), they invade those tissues and get lodged in the dhatus.
 This lodgement is called Sthana Samshraya.
 The amalgamation of vikrita dosha (vitiated dosha) and durbala dhatu (weak and susceptible tissue which cannot protect self) is called dosha dushya sammurchana.
-When dosha dushya sammurchana starts following sthanasamshraya of doshas, the purvarupas or premonitory symptoms are manifested.
+When dosha dushya sammurchana starts following sthanasamshraya of doshas, the prodromal symptoms are manifested.
 These symptoms indicate the initial damage of the tissues and demands attention in the form of prompt treatment.

 Prodromal symptoms occur due to Dosha-Dushya Sammurchana – Purvarupas occur due to the amalgamation of vitiated (morbid) doshas and weak, susceptible dhatus in the sthana samshraya stage i.e. dosha dushya sammurchana.
 This occurs due to initial contact of doshas and dushyas and the reaction occurring therein.
 This occurs following the sthanasamshraya or lodgment of doshas in the dhatus.